hoonsunglee25/Website-NHS/README.md

-# Source Code for hoonsung.dev
+# Source Code for NHS website

-A repository containing the source code for my personal website. it was created using sveltekit with typescript and tailwindcss.
+A repository containing the source code for the CCAS NHS website.

+it was created using Sveltekit with typescript and tailwindcss.